kloggenberg/port-scanner/README.md

 # Port Scanner 9000

 Port Scanner 9000 is a simple multi-threaded port scanner that scans a specified range of ports on a target IP address.
-The scanner outputs whether each port is open or closed.
+It identifies whether each port is open or closed and attempts to grab banners from open ports to provide additional information about running services.

 ## Features